 An interchange will provide safer access to Aht'Wy Plaza residents and local businesses.

-With the awarding of the grant, construction could start as soon as fall 2021.
+With the awarding of the grant, construction could start as soon as summer 2021.
 After the structure is built, the Idaho Transportation Department will assume ownership and maintain it as part of the public transportation system.Read More

 The four-lane highway will be separated by concrete barrier, eliminating the existing median, turn lanes and acceleration lanes, to make room for ramps in ITD right of way and avoid environmental impacts.
 North of the interchange, the grassy median will remain.
 Retaining walls will be built to support the elevated ramps.

 The parking area just north of the east entrance will be shifted south to provide the Army Corps of Engineers access to maintain the nearby wetland mitigation site for the Lower Granite Dam (labeled as the goose pasture).
 The old parking area will be restored with natural vegetation.